fsoco/fsoco-dataset/docs/pages/contact_us.md

 order: 7
 ---

+> We are currently restructuring our internal workflow and hence do not accept new requests.
+We will be back in **January 2022**.
+>
+> Please use the contact form above or send us an email for general inquiries.
+We will not respond to any email asking to be accepted as a contributor before we re-enable the contribution form.

 If you have any question regarding FSOCO or your team would like to contribute with images, tools, manpower etc. please fill out one of the forms below.
 We will get in touch with you as soon as possible.

 #### I have a general question
 {% include contact_form.html %}

-#### I would like to contribute
+[comment]: <> (#### I would like to contribute)

-<p align="center">We are currently restructuring our internal workflow and hence do not accept new requests.
-We will be back in the fall.
-Please use the contact form above or send us an email for general inquiries.</p>
+[comment]: <> (% include contribution_form.html %)